qiyfoundation/Qiy-Scheme/Qiy Scheme Documentation.md

 A Work Stream prepares drafts concerning the management, further development and maintenance of the Qiy Scheme for consideration by the Executive Board.

 A Work Stream may establish working groups, if required.
-When this is the case, the Work Stream shall decide on the rules for the working group, within the scope of the Qiy Foundation’s Rules & Regulations and the Work Stream Procedures.
+When this is the case, the Work Stream shall decide on the rules for the working group, within the scope of the Qiy Foundation's Rules & Regulations and the Work Stream Procedures.

 Participation in a Work Stream or working group is by invitation by the Chairperson only.
 Non-Members with a special expertise may be invited to participate in working groups or even in a Work Stream.
 Where deemed necessary by the Chairperson of a Work Stream, participants in Work Streams or working groups will be asked to sign a Mutual Confidentiality and Non-Disclosure Agreement with the Qiy Foundation.